Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Results

 \subsection{Found circuits are suitable for real hardware}

-In this section, we compare the PQCs that arise using gadget reinforcement learning (GRL) with state-of-the-art RL methods for finding the ground state of TFIM.
-To benchmark the results, we consider curriculum reinforcement learning (CRL) with an action space consisting of the universal gateset \texttt{RX}, \texttt{RY}, \texttt{RZ}, \texttt{CX}, as in~\cite{patel2024curriculum,kundu2024reinforcementqas}, and compare the PQC with GRL containing an action space extended with gadgets.
-As in the previous section, this action space contains the native gateset of \texttt{IBM Heron} processor in addition to the composite gates obtained through the analysis of the $k$ best-performing PQCs in solving 2-qubit TFIM of $h=10^{-3}$ and $h=5\times10^{-2}$.
-Using this gateset, we estimate the ground state of 2-qubit and 3-qubit TFIM at the phase change point at $h=1$.
-We show that circuits obtained by GRL achieve a similar error to CRL, but are generally more compact when transpiled to real quantum hardware.
-The results are summarized in Table~\ref{tab:gate_counts}, where we transpile the PQCs for the \texttt{IBMQ Torino} that operates on \texttt{IBM Heron} processor.
-In Appendix~\ref{app:heron_topology}, we provide the topology of the hardware which defines the connectivity among the qubits, and show that to obtain a similar error (in the order of $10^{-4}$) for 3-qubit TFIM GRL takes about $3\times$ fewer \texttt{CZ}, \texttt{RZ} and \texttt{SX} gates.
-By looking at it, there seems to be an advantage in solving the problem directly on the target hardware components rather than first finding the solution in a universal gateset and then decomposing it for the target hardware.
-We emphasize that no constraint on the circuit depth has been enforced in the GRL agent, even though this can be considered in future applications to encourage shorter circuits, or avoid using expensive gates.
+\paragraph{More compact circuits for real hardware} We compare PQCs from GRL with state-of-the-art RL methods for finding the TFIM ground state.
+We benchmark against curriculum reinforcement learning~\cite{patel2024curriculum} using a universal gateset (\texttt{RX}, \texttt{RY}, \texttt{RZ}, \texttt{CX}) as in~\cite{patel2024curriculum,kundu2024reinforcementqas}, comparing it to GRL with an extended action space including gadgets.
+The GRL action space incorporates the \texttt{IBM Heron} processor's native gateset (in Supplementary Note 12 in the Supplementary Information, we outline the hardware topology) and composite gates derived from top-performing PQCs for 2-qubit TFIM at $h=10^{-3}$ and $h=5\times10^{-2}$.
+We estimate the ground state of 2-qubit and 3-qubit TFIM at the phase change point ($h=1$).
+GRL-obtained circuits achieve similar error to RL, but the circuits are more compact when transpiled for real quantum hardware.
+Supplementary Table~4 summarizes results after transpiling in \texttt{IBMQ Torino} (part of \texttt{IBM Heron} processor).
+Furthermore, in Supplementary Note 8.3 in the Supplementary Information, we show that the GRL uses ~$3\times$ fewer \texttt{CZ}, \texttt{RZ}, and \texttt{SX} gates for similar error (in the order of $\sim10^{-4}$) in 3-qubit TFIM when transpiled on quantum hardware.
+This suggests an advantage in solving problems directly with GRL, consisting of target hardware components and gadgets, rather than first finding solutions in a universal gateset and then transpiling for the target hardware.